Welcome to the Ashlar Lodge, No.3 Website

 Ashlar Lodge, No.3 has been active in Nanaimo since 1873, having been formed from the amalgamation of two earlier lodges, Nanaimo, No.3 and Caledonia, No.6, which were originally formed in 1867.
 See Our History for more details.

 Meetings of Ashlar Lodge No. 3 & Visiting Ashlar Lodge No.3

 Visiting Brethren are always welcome at Ashlar Lodge, No.3.
 For upcoming events at Ashlar Lodge, No.3, please see our News and Events page.
 For enquiries about Ashlar Lodge, No.3, please contact us at AshlarLodge3@gmail.com

-The next Regular Meeting of Ashlar Lodge, No. 3 will be held in September 2017, 7:30 pm, at the Ashlar Masonic Temple, 101 Commercial Street, Nanaimo.
+The next Regular Meeting of Ashlar Lodge, No. 3 will be held on 4 October 2017, 7:30 pm, at the Ashlar Masonic Temple, 101 Commercial Street, Nanaimo.

 All Visiting Brethren are very welcome to attend.

 Ashlar Lodge, No.3 and its’ members have a long and honourable history in Nanaimo, B.C.

 Ashlar Lodge, No. 3 was formed on 8 December 1872, when the Grand Lodge of British Columbia approved the amalgamation of two existing Nanaimo Masonic Lodges, Nanaimo Lodge, No. 3 (originally Nanaimo Lodge, No. 1090 of the United Grand Lodge of England) and Caledonia Lodge, No.6 ( originally Caledonia Lodge, No. 478 of the Grand Lodge of Scotland) into a new Lodge, Ashlar Lodge, No. 3.